 In 2021, Aena put out to tender the first area of logistics development at the Adolfo Suárez Madrid-Barajas Airport City (Area 1).
-In September, the contract was awarded to the company P3 Group Sarl, and in accordance with the terms of the process, both parties will create a joint venture in which Aena will have a 35% shareholding.
+In September, the contract was awarded to the company P3 Group Sarl, and in accordance with the terms of the process, a joint venture will be formed in which Aena will have a 35% shareholding.

 This company will hold the surface right that Aena will establish for the land of Area 1 for a period of 75 years, and it will execute one of the most cutting-edge and innovative logistics parks developed to date.
-Aena's contribution to this company will be the right-of-use on the land.
-The investor's contribution will be in cash to finance all the project development costs foreseen in the bid ( $\in$ 116.2 million) and the additional payment to Aena of $\in$ 52.6 million.
-This payment corresponds to the excess value calculated by the successful bidder of Aena's contribution in the joint venture (the surface right), more than the 35% fixed percentage established in the tender documents.
+Aena's contribution to this company will be in kind, with the surface right.
+The investor's contribution will be in cash to finance all the project development costs foreseen in the bid (€116.2 million) and the additional payment to Aena of €52.6 million, which corresponds to the excess value calculated by the successful bidder of Aena's contribution in the joint venture (the surface right), more than the 35% fixed percentage established in the tender documents.

-This first area is dedicated to logistical development and associated airport activities.
-It comprises 28 hectares of land to develop, 153,000 m of buildable land and 4 hectares for green areas.
-The global project of the Adolfo Suárez Madrid-Barajas Airport City includes 323 hectares of land and 2.1 million m of buildable land intended for logistics and aeronautical activities, offices, hotels and services.
+This first area is included in the surface areas dedicated to logistical development and associated airport activities.
+It comprises 28 hectares of land to develop, 153,000 m2 of buildable land and 4 hectares for green areas.
+The global project of the Adolfo Suárez Madrid-Barajas Airport City includes 323 hectares of land and 2.1 million m2 of buildable land intended for logistics and aeronautical activities, offices, hotels and services.
 As for the Barcelona-El Prat Josep Tarradellas Airport City, the necessary work is being carried out in order to submit the bid as soon as possible.